 Yeast – As mentioned above, both active dry and instant work great in this recipe.
 The active dry version needs to be activated in sugared water.
 If there are no foams at the top after 10 minutes, then, your active dry yeast has expired.
 When working with yeast, be sure to not add them directly in salt as it will kill the yeast.

-I can’t have yeast – Yeast helps make the bao fluffy but I understand that some may have allergy concern.
-A great option is to use baking powder and I have tested this on my steamed bun which worked really well albeit the less fluffy texture.
+I can’t have yeast – Yeast helps make the bao fluffy but I understand that some may have allergy concerns.
+A great option is to use baking powder and I have tested this on my steamed bun which worked really well albeit with the less fluffy texture.
 Use about 1 teaspoon of baking powder for every cup of flour.
+Or you can try my No Yeast Crispy Bottom buns recipe.

 Can I knead the dough by hand?
 Yes, place the flour on a cleaned surface like a mound.
 Create a space in the middle using your palm or the bottom of a bowl so you can add the yeast mixture.
 Slowly combine the flour with the yeast mixture and knead it into a soft dough.